exonum/exonum-btc-anchoring/README.md

 ***The option is not to be used for changing the applied Bitcoin network, otherwise the service will come to a halt.***

 ## Deployment

+For the fast anchoring demonstration you can use built-in anchoring example.

+***Warning!*** `bitcoind` node should have some bitcoin amount, since the initial funding transaction will be created during the Exonum network generation.
+For testnet you may use a [`faucet`][bitcoin:faucet] to get some coins.

 ## Maintaince